Find out about the research we fund at King’s College London, which includes a Research Unit devoted to triple negative breast cancer.

 There have been great improvements in breast cancer treatment in the past few decades which means that most patients can expect to survive for many years.
 However, patients with triple negative breast cancer have fewer treatment options.

-The King’s College London Research Unit is made up of 29 researchers split into three groups, led by Professors Andrew Tutt, Tony Ng and Dr Sophia Karagiannis.
+The King’s College London Research Unit is made up of 29 researchers split into three groups, led by Professors Andrew Tutt, Tony Ng and Professor Sophia Karagiannis.

 Professor Tutt and Dr Anita Grigoriadas are studying the biological characteristics of triple negative breast tumours to try to identify differences that set these cancers apart from other types, to help guide the development of targeted treatments.